Jesse-V/OnioNS-client/README.md

 > 2. **mv Browser/TorBrowser/Tor/tor Browser/TorBrowser/Tor/torbin**
 > 3. **ln -s /usr/bin/onions-tbb Browser/TorBrowser/Tor/tor**

-This allows the Tor Browser to start the OnioNS software in addition to Tor.
+This replaces the normal Tor binary with my binary, which then launches the original Tor binary and then the OnioNS software as child processes.
+This allows the OnioNS software to start when the Tor Browser starts.

 ### Usage